 Another part is the reduction in the management costs of operations.
 It is pretty common for businesses to have custom requirements that are not fulfilled in all-in-one software solutions.

 This is especially the case with OMS and PIM software, as every company has different sales and marketing channels, and every company nowadays is leveraging the omnichannel marketing approach.

-If your current software does not have the capability that you need to reduce manual work and increase efficiency, you can switch to a different software and automate the majority of the processes.
+If your current software does not have the capability that you need to reduce manual work and increase efficiency, you can switch to different software and automate the majority of the processes.

 This also means that you are free from vendor lock-ins!

 You don’t have to wait until the contract expires.
 You will have the leverage to negotiate and work on terms that suit your business better.

 The architecture of the Composable Commerce framework allows you to optimize your store for the future just when you need it.
 This means you will be the quickest in your industry to adopt new technologies and make changes effortlessly and efficiently.

 Composable Commerce allows you to follow an agile approach to your store’s operations and marketing.
 There are hundreds of ways of building your store’s sales channels and processes, and it is extremely difficult to guess which one would work better than the other.